maartenvanvliet/publishex/README.md

 Publish a directory of static files to a static file hoster such as Netlify.

 E.g. if you generate your `ex_doc` documentation for a private repository you can publish this to a Netlify site.
+See for example [https://naughty-austin-122b2d.netlify.com/]

 ## Installation